FabrRavi/cpiabotData/README.md

 + PreA1(weakly literate)
 + A1(literate)

 # Glosses list
 The list of words contained in the glossary has been extracted from the syllable of reference for weakly or not at all schooled adult learners cited before
 Specifically, the words of the domains have been extracted:

-"La mia vita in Italia: le cose che compro" (My life in Italy: the things I buy) "Io e il lavoro" (Me and the Job)
+- "La mia vita in Italia: le cose che compro" (My life in Italy: the things I buy)
+- "Io e il lavoro" (Me and the Job)

 You can view the list of words within the Tables:

-TSB3.4
+- TSB3.4
-TSB3.5
+- TSB3.5

 of the reference syllable

-The tables enclose the high-frequency words used by <A1/A1 level learners

-The words are organized in the tables according to the 4 profiles /stages provided by the syllable
+The tables enclose the high-frequency words used by <A1/A1 level learners The words are organized in the tables according to the 4 profiles/stages provided by the syllable

 # Data structure
 The glossary is a .JSON file where each NAME corresponds to a gloss and each gloss's VALUE is an object itself.
 Every value has the same properties, that correspond to the gloss metadata.
 Here an example for the gloss "casalinga"

   "casalinga": {